rajasekar-arch/excel-file-reader-browser-ts/README.md

 // Headers only
 const allHeaders = await getExcelHeaders(buffer);

-// Is Any speacial chars are avaialble in the cells const specialChars = await findSpecialCharacterCells(buffer);
+// Is Any special chars are avaialble in the cells const specialChars = await findSpecialCharacterCells(buffer);

+// Get Number of Columns
+const columnsCount = await getExcelColumnCount(buffer);

+// Get Raw Data in a 2D array Format

+const getRawData = await getExcelRawData(buffer)
 ```

 # Contributing